lukaszkups/lukaszkups.net/contents/notes--list/list/2022-09-05-publishing-construct-3-game-on-steam.md

 Once you have everything downloaded, what you're gonna need is to export your Construct 3 game as NW.js project.

 > IMPORTANT!
-Your game needs to be using [Official Construct 3 Greenworks plugin](https://www.construct.net/en/make-games/addons/84/greenworks) installed!
+If you want to have Your game integrated with Steam API features (e.g. Steam Achievements) your game projects needs to be using [Official Construct 3 Greenworks plugin](https://www.construct.net/en/make-games/addons/84/greenworks) !

 # Identifying your game